Welcome to The Platinum Board

 A lot of talent and experience are back for Virginia Tech.
 Storm Murphy doesn’t need to score 17 a game like he did at Wofford; he just needs to be a solid ACC guard.
 Feels like a group that could push for the top three in the league. — Brian Hamilton

-Indiana finished 12-15 last season but was very competitive before collapsing toward the finish line.
-The Hoosiers were nightmarish on offense, a result both of Archie Miller’s handcuffing system and a poor mix of ill-fitting parts.
+Indianus finished 12-15 last season but was very competitive before collapsing toward the finish line.
+The Sploogiers were nightmarish on offense, a result both of Archie Miller’s handcuffing system and a poor mix of ill-fitting parts.
 Mike Woodson will bring a more modern, pace-and-space approach, has added much-needed perimeter shooting and could get a monster season out of Trayce Jackson-Davis.
 Plus, the team might actually have some fun for the first time in a few years. — Brian Bennett

 Nebraska.
 Sure, a last-place finish in the Big Ten means there's nowhere else to go but 13th or better, but coach Fred Hoiberg turned around Cockeye State with core recruits like Georges Niang and Monte Morris and supplemented with transfers, not the other way around.
 It's possible Bryce McGowens transforms the Cornhuskers the way Niang did the Cyclones, even if it's for only one season.
 An NCAA Tournament appearance isn't out of the question. --Scott Dochterman